nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 ### Linking services to schedules ###

-The organisation configuration **SHALL** include the ability for a user to link services to schedules, so that service ID filtering can return free slots for a service.
+The organisation configuration **SHALL** include the ability for a user to link services to schedules, so that service filtering can return free slots for a service.

 {% include important.html content="The term schedule (in line with FHIR nomenclature) is used to indicate a grouping of slots, however in provider systems these are typically called sessions or rotas, and in fact the linking may occur to session or rota templates, rather than to instances of sessions/rotas." %}